Novel very-high-frequency quasi-periodic oscillations of compact, non-singular objects: Introduction

 It should be noted that there exist a multitude of descriptions for exotic compact objects, including several contenders that do not allow for a simple analytic description \cite{Cardoso:2019rvt}, and it is not clear if all of these metrics can be approximated as the horizonless limit of non-singular black hole metrics.
 However, from a reductionist perspective it is quite convenient that this limit point exists.

-Notably, such horizonless feature two stable circular orbits: the well-known innermost stable circular orbit (ISCO) at $r = r_\text{ISCO}$ that is slightly affected by the presence of the regulator $L$, as well as an additional stable, circular orbit at
+For stationary, non-singular geometries, marginally stable massless orbits (``light rings'') occur in pairs \cite{Cunha:2017qtt,Cunha:2020azh}.
+Similar existence theorems have been formulated for massive orbits \cite{Cunha:2022nyw,Bermudez-Cardenas:2024bfi} that are the subject of the present work.
+Such horizonless geometries can hence feature \emph{two} stable circular orbits: the well-known innermost stable circular orbit (ISCO) at $r = r_\text{ISCO}$ that is slightly affected by the presence of the regulator $L$, as well as an additional stable, circular orbit at

 which exists for all $L$, but is only part of the exterior spacetime in the absence of the horizon.
+To date, its astrophysical relevance in connection to QPO's has not been discussed.
 For compact objects in the stellar mass range the resulting QPO's from that orbit exceed those from the ISCO position by a factor of $\mathcal{O}(20)$, justifying the name ``very-high frequency'' QPO's (VHFQPO's).
 In a slight abuse of nomenclature, we still refer to the (formerly innermost) stable circular orbit as the ISCO, whereas we will refer to the additional orbit as L-ISCO (as in $L$-induced innermost stable circular orbit).
 For a sketch of the shape of such an effective potential and the position of these two orbits see Fig.~\ref{fig:sketch}.
+The non-singular geometry close to the coordinate origin $r=0$ endows the effective potential with an additional minimum at small radii.
+The slope at this minimum is dictated by the regulator scale $L$ and hence very sensitive to its precise value, making quasi-periodic oscillations around that minimum a potential probe for such new physics.\footnote{Inner stable massless orbits raise stability issues due to the trapping of electromagnetic and gravitational radiation \cite{Cunha:2022gde}.
+This has since been shown to not generically lead to instabilities but rather introduce a weak high-frequency radiation ``hair'' \cite{Redondo-Yuste:2025hlv}.
+While it is possible that similar conclusion holds for massive orbits, the test particle analysis performed in the present work is not adapted to answer this question.
+We will therefore comment on the limitations of this analysis in the Conclusions.}

 This paper is organized as follows: In Sec.~\ref{sec:orbits} we will briefly discuss the orbital dynamics and the key relations to arrive at analytic expressions for QPO's, before introducing several non-singular models in Sec.~\ref{sec:models}, including a model-independent description of the novel L-ISCO at $r = r_\text{L-ISCO}$.
 We evaluate the frequencies in Sec.~\ref{sec:qpo} before summarizing our conclusions in Sec.~\ref{sec:conclusions}.